 Mr. Neil Parsanlal is the CEO of PEAPSL Consultancy Limited, the premier Employee Assistance Programme (EAP) provider in Trinidad and Tobago.
-His passion for psychology and counselling developed as it formed part of his studies when he acquired a Bachelors of Arts in Theology and Counselling with First Class Honours from the University of the West Indies.
-His natural ability to empathize with individuals and assist them with personal, professional or workplace challenges through the EAP channel has yielded many positive outcomes over the years.
+His passion for psychology and counselling developed as it formed part of his studies when he acquired a Bachelors of Arts in Theology and Counselling from the University of the West Indies.

-Mr. Parsanlal’s desire to help persons on an organizational level as well led him to pursue a MBA with a specialization in Leadership Development from the University of Liverpool.
+Mr. Parsanlal’s desire to help persons on an organizational level as well led him to pursue an MBA with a specialization in Leadership Development from the University of Liverpool.
 These qualifications, among other post graduate certifications and work experiences, has positioned him as an effective Business Consultant, Trainer, Executive Coach, Mentor and Strategist.
-Mr. Parsanlal is fully involved in many of the organizational requests for guidance to help individuals, teams and departments achieve work life balance, manage stress, improve relational issues and achieve cohesive team functioning which directly affects productivity and profitability.
-He continues to be an advocate for the implementation of a strong and active EAP within all business organizations since his position enables him to witness first-hand the benefits and return on investment of having the needed professional assistance and the avoidable consequences of not having an EAP on board.

-Always up to the challenge, Mr. Parsanlal has held senior positions in both the private and public sector and worked at one of the highest level of Government as the Minister of Information.
-Other positions include Senior Consultant at Personnel Management Services Limited, Manager – Human Resources & Corporate Communications at ANSA McAl Financial Services Sector, Corporate Communications Officer- Neal and Massy Holdings Limited, Lecturer – Public Relations, Event Management & Protocol, Head of Communications at the Ministry of Education and Corporate Communications Officer at the Environmental Management Authority.
+Mr. Parsanlal has held senior positions in both the private and public sector and worked at one of the highest levels of Government as the Minister of Information.
+Other positions include Senior Consultant at Personnel Management Services Limited, Manager – Human Resources & Corporate Communications at ANSA McAl Financial Services Sector, Corporate Communications Officer – Neal and Massy Holdings Limited, Lecturer – Public Relations, Event Management & Protocol, Head of Communications at the Ministry of Education and Corporate Communications Officer at the Environmental Management Authority.
 Mr. Parsanlal also served as a Member of the Board of Directors at BWIA West Indies Airways from 2004, and the Telecommunications Services of Trinidad and Tobago (TSTT) from December 2005.
 He is also the current chairman of the Board of Directors at NALIS.

-Mr. Parsanlal’s wide and varied work experiences, organizational associations and thorough consultations with clients combine to offer every organization a tailored suite of services specific to their organizational goals and development needs.
-His professional standard of operation reflects the core values of PEAPSL: Confidential, Accountable, Reliable, Ethical and Supportive.
+Mr. Parsanlal’s professional standard of operation reflects the core values of PEAPSL: Confidential, Accountable, Reliable, Ethical and Supportive.

 Racquel Moses is CEO of the Caribbean Climate-Smart Accelerator.
 She has served in several executive-level positions at large multinational organizations and Caribbean leadership organizations including country head of Microsoft Trinidad and Tobago and the regional director of the public sector for Microsoft Caribbean, portfolio head Europe and Americas and Head of Caribbean and International projects for the Association of Chartered Certified Accountants (ACCA), president of InvesTT Trinidad and Tobago as well as leadership positions within JP Morgan Chase, Cable & Wireless and Fujitsu.